How Drinking Water is Protected in B.C.

-The Drinking Water Protection Act outlines general requirements for water suppliers, and the Drinking Water Protection Regulation sets out some more specific requirements.
-The drinking water legislation in British Columbia is outcome based.
+The Drinking Water Protection Act outlines general requirements for water suppliers, and the Drinking Water Protection Regulation sets out more specific requirements.
+Drinking water legislation in British Columbia is outcome based.
 In other words, recognizing that different water suppliers and drinking water systems have different needs, it allows for some variation in determining what a water supplier needs to do in order to achieve these requirements.

 Structure of the Drinking Water Officers’ Guide

 The Guide is divided into four sections: an introduction, Part A, Part B and an Appendix.
 Part A provides guidance on interpreting the requirements in the Drinking Water Protection Act and Drinking Water Protection Regulation.
 Part B contains a series of documents on technical and procedural issues.
 The appendices provide samples of forms and letters required for fulfilling certain sections of the legislation.
 The health authorities may use and/or require alternate versions of these forms.

 Throughout the Guide, references to the Water Act have been changed to reflect the new Water Sustainability Act, which came into force on February 29, 2016.

 In Part A of the Guide, a new subsection was added, indicating departures from the Guidelines for Canadian Drinking Water Quality.

 In Part B, three guidance documents for drinking water policy were added: